Johanna has written 12 books on Project Management in addition to an excellent blog (see link in the Show Notes) and some online workshops.

 Check out her 12 books on Project Management

 The Cora Platform uses Dashboards and Graphical Displays to aid visualization in project prioritization.
-To find out more why not request a personalized demo here
+To find out more why not watch this Webinar here